wp-media/wp-rocket-helpers/cache/wp-rocket-cache-tablet/README.md

-# WP Rocket | Set Tablets As Mobiles
+# WP Rocket | Set Tablets As Mobile

-WP Rocket by default considers tablets as desktops.
-This helper plugin will set Tablets as mobile devices.
+WP Rocket by default considers tablets as desktop.
+This helper plugin will set tablets as mobile devices.
 Useful if your theme uses `wp_is_mobile` function.

 Documentation:
 * [Wrong Display for Mobile, Tablet or Desktop](https://docs.wp-rocket.me/article/140-wrong-display-mobile-tablet-desktop)